-Using your free time to help others is a rewarding way to spend your time.
+Using your free time to help others is a rewarding experience.
 No matter the cause you’re passionate about, there are numerous charities and nonprofit organizations where you can volunteer.
 It may be as simple as volunteering to help in a classroom at a local school a couple of times a month, or packaging food at a local food bank.

 The internet is a great resource to find charities in need of volunteers.
 Simply start by searching your city and “volunteer opportunities” and you will see a plethora of ways to help.
 Your personal network of family, friends and acquaintances is also a great resource to get involved in the community.
 Use those connections to find somewhere to donate your time.

 Not only does volunteering help your community, but it also has been proven to reduce the risk of hypertension in older adults.
 A Carnegie Mellon University study showed that adults over the age of 50 who volunteered on a regular basis were less likely to develop high blood pressure – a major contributor to heart disease and stroke – than non-volunteers.

-No matter what you decide to do with your retirement time, just remember that you’ve earned it so enjoy it.
+No matter what you decide to do with your retirement, just remember that you’ve earned it and you should enjoy it.
 For more tips for your retirement, visit Priority Health’s Retirement Starter.